prathitkurup/News-Political-Bias-Detection/README.md

 ## Final Models:

 Our first model is a custom LSTM baseline.
 This model achieved an accuracy of nearly 99%.
 For our second model we used a term frequency–inverse document frequency (TF-IDF) model to experiment with another type of model with increased complexity.
-This model also achieved 99% accuracy.
+This model only achieved around 91% accuracy.
 Our final model is a finetuned BERT model using the pre-trained bert-medium-en-uncased.
 This model performed just as well with an accuracy nearing 99%.